9 Sites That Offer Free E-Books

 Its website explains:

 “You will find the world’s great literature here, with focus on older works for which U.S. copyright has expired.
-Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education.”
+Thousands of volunteers digitized and diligently proofread the eBooks, for you to enjoy.”

 To start exploring the Project Gutenberg website, try the: